• Skip to primary navigation

 Oceanview king junior suite bathroom.

-a black alarm clock with a red cord plugged into it
+Black alarm clock with a red cord plugged into it at My Hilton Stay on Kauai's Wailua Bay

 Wall and alarm clock USB ports.